fyngyrz/NWS-Temperature/README.md

 ```

 That's the process, but again, this may only work in the "western region."
-Which is apparently anything west of Bermuda. :)
+Which is apparently anything west of Bermuda.
+Other than Alaska.
+Which is
+apparently east of... something. :)

 ![West of Bermuda...](http://fyngyrz.com/images/bermuda2.png)